defnetrcan/AI-ML-PROJECT/README.md

 # AI ML Project-Euphoria Dataset
 ## Team Members:

--Defne Turcan 297411
+- Defne Turcan 297411

--Deniz Yakici 304391
+- Deniz Yakici 304391

--Mete Alper Yegengil
+- Mete Alper Yegengil 304021

 # Introduction
-The aim of our project is to determine the performance of three machine learning models, Linear Regression, Random Forest, and Decision Tree, in predicting the **Happiness Index** using a dataset indicators.
+The aim of our project is to determine the performance of three machine learning models in predicting the **Happiness Index** using a dataset indicators.
 With this project we aimed to evaluate and find the best model for this task by analyzing the predictive accuracy of the models using metrics such as Mean Squared Error (MSE) and R² (coefficient of determination).
 The key objective of our project is to conclude a preprocessing, conducting Exploratory Data Analysis (EDA), and eventually do a model comparison to find the best model that would result in optimum performance for the prediction of happiness, considering accuracy, robustness, and generalization.

 # Methods

-## Design Choices
+# Design Choices

+We chose 3 machine learning models:

+1. Linear Regression
+2. Decision Tree
+3. Random Forest

+For an overview of our data splitting,  we split the dataset into %80 training and %20 testing.
+The training set was used to fit the models, while the testing set was reserved for evaluating model performance on unseen data.

+Another design choice we chose was to use cross-validation to evaluate the performance.
+By this method, we reduced the risk of overfitting to a single split and provided a more reliable estimate of model performance.

+Lastly, we used hyperparameter tuning to optimize the parameters and used GridSearchCV to explore combinations of different hyperparameters.

 ## Describing the Dataset